oscarkarnalim/CCS/README.md

 # Code Clarity Suggester

 **Code Clarity Suggester** \(CCS\)aims to educate computing students about code clarity in programming.
 It scans Java/Python program code and highlights any identifier names or comments whose clarity needs to be improved.
 For convenience, the suggestion is mapped to an interactive HTML file as shown below.
-Further details can be seen in [the corresponding paper](#) published in 2021 IEEE Frontiers in Education (FIE) Conference.
+Further details will be published in [a paper](#) published in 2021 IEEE Frontiers in Education (FIE) Conference.
 This is a work-in-progress and more code clarity aspects will be considered in its later version.

 <p align="center">
 <img width="80%" src="https://github.com/oscarkarnalim/ccs/blob/main/code_clarity_sample_layout.png?raw=true">